Contract Lifecycle Management Market

 Chinese government industry announced that more than 90% of government and enterprise contracts should be digitally managed by 2025 as a big action of digital governance.
 This instruction has driven the use of CLM solutions in most critical industries like banking, manufacturing, and real estate.

 According to a recent government report, more than three-quarters of these enterprises have already embedded e-contracts into their procurement systems.
-China is anticipated to see substantial growth at a CAGR 15.9% from 2025 to 2035 in the Contract Lifecycle Management market.
+China is anticipated to see substantial growth at a CAGR of 15.9% from 2025 to 2035 in the Contract Lifecycle Management market.

-The emergence of e-signature in Contract Lifecycle Management (CLM) market has been driven collectively by the widespread digitalization in India.
+The emergence of e-signature in the Contract Lifecycle Management (CLM) market has been driven collectively by the widespread digitalization in India.
 The Indian government’s promotion of digital transactions, enabled by the Information Technology Act, has legalized the use of electronic contracts, making them enforceable just like traditional documents.

-The USA legal tech expansion opens avenues for AI-driven contract analytics
+The USA legal tech expansion opens avenues for AI-driven contract analytics.

 Category-wise Insights